Frequently Asked Questions

 4. What is the connection between the house and Anne Frank?

 From 1938, the family of Leni Elias, Otto Frank's sister, lived in the house.
-There was a lot of contact between the two families.
+There was a lot of contact between the two families Elias / Frank.
 Before the war, Otto visited Basel with his wife Edith and their two daughters Margot and Anne Frank.
 Anne and her cousin Buddy Elias, who lived there, were very fond of each other.
-Anne Frank was murdered in 1945, as were her mother and sister.
-After surviving Auschwitz, her father Otto moved to Basel into the family home.
-The idea of publishing Anne Frank's diaries emerged during this time and in this place.
+Anne Frank was murdered in 1945, as were her mother and sister Margot.
+After surviving Auschwitz, Otto Frank moved to Basel into the family home.
+The idea of publishing Anne Frank's diaries takes shape at this time and in this place, and is ultimately realised.

 5. What is the goal of the campaign?

 The "Save the Elias-Frank House" campaign aims to preserve the house in Basel and dedicate it to a charitable purpose.
 First, 1.7 million Swiss francs will be collected to take over the house.
-Then, the house will be transferred to an association to ensure its purpose remains secure in the future.
+The house will then be transferred to an association or foundation so that it can be preserved as a meeting place and historic building.

 6. Who supports the "Save the Elias-Frank House" campaign?